publiccodeyml/publiccode.yml/_docs/en/schema.md

   spid: yes
 ```

-Notice that country-specific keys within international sections are
+Notice that country-specific extensions within international sections are
 not allowed.
-Countries that want to extend the format should add one
+Countries that want to extend the format should add a
-or many country-specific sections instead.
+country-specific section instead.

-Documentation for country specific sections is maintained in separate
+Documentation for the keys contained in a country specific section is
-files.
+maintained in separate files.

 * Italy: [Italian extensions](schema.it.md)

 ## Top-level section

-### Key `publiccodeYamlVersion`
+### Key `publiccodeYmlVersion`

 * Type: string
 * Presence: mandatory